-In the 21st century, there is less certainty about the landscape in which our students will graduate.
+In the twenty-first century, there is less certainty about the landscape into which our students will graduate.
 Consequently, Cleary University is acutely aware that we are educating a generation for a world that is unknown and, indeed, will be shaped by those very students.
-This awareness has led us to reimagine teaching and learning that is cognizant of both subject discipline imperatives and wider educational opportunities and experiences.
-Cleary's approach focuses on learning gained in studying a wide range of different subject disciplines, which enables understanding of each subject through the lens of another discipline which greatly favors a breadth of interdisciplinary study.
+This awareness has led us to reimagine teaching and learning that is cognizant of both subject discipline imperatives and wider educational gains and experiences.
+Cleary's approach focuses on learning gained in studying a wide range of different subject disciplines, which enables illumination of each subject through the lens of another discipline and greatly favors a breadth of interdisciplinary study.

-The Cleary MindTM is comprised of eight distinct attributes through multidisciplinary lenses that provides compelling evidence to illuminate graduate attributes as ways of being, thinking, and acting.
+The attributes of the Cleary MindTM are eight distinct attributes through multidisciplinary lenses and provide compelling evidence to illuminate graduate attributes as ways of being, thinking, and acting.